YYYIKES/DeepMind-12D-Randomizer/README.md

 #### Notes:
 - *I have omitted the following from randomization:
   - VCA Level (NRPN 80):
     - Reason: To reduce likelihood of silent patches.
     - Instead this will be set to 255.
   - VCA Highpass Freq (NRPN 40):
     - Reason: To reduce likelihood of silent patches.
-    - Instead the existing value will remain.
+    - Instead these will be set to 255.
   - VCA+VCF Envelope Velocity Sensitivities (NRPN 43, 82):
     - Reason: To maintain playability.
-    - Instead the existing value will remain.
+    - Instead these will be set to 128.
   - VCA Envelope Depth  (NRPN 42):
     - Reason: To maintain playability.
     - Instead this will be set to 255.
   - Pitch bend Up+Down (NPRN 36, 37):
     - Reason: To maintain playability.
     - Instead these will be set to -24, +24.
   - You can remove these from the skip list and/or add/remove other parameters in the relevant section toward the end of the script.

 Enjoy!